The Best Banana Bread Recipe

 Storage Tips

 To store.
-Banana Bread or Banana Muffins will keep on the counter under a cover for three days or in the refrigerator for up to 5 days.
+Cover both Banana Bread or Banana Muffins and keep them on the counter for three days or in the refrigerator for up to 5 days.

 To freeze.
 You can freeze a loaf of banana bread, individual slices, or banana muffins.
-Allow the baked bread to cool completely, wrap well, and place into a freezer-safe zip-top bag.
+Allow the baked bread to cool completely, wrap well, and place into a freezer-safe zip-top bag or freezer container.
 Store in the freezer for up to 3 months.

 Recipe Variations

 Egg-Free Banana Bread – You can use an egg replacer, such as Bob’s Red Mill egg replacer, or even applesauce to replace the eggs.
-To use applesauce, you’ll use 1/2 applesauce in place of the two large eggs.
-You’ll also want to add one teaspoon of baking powder to help lighten the bread from the fruit puree added since it can make the quick bread more dense.
+To use applesauce, you’ll use 1/2 applesauce instead of the two large eggs.
+You’ll also want to add one teaspoon of baking powder to help lighten the bread from the fruit puree added since it can make the quick bread more dense.ย Here are more Egg Substitutes for your convenience.

 Dairy-Free Banana Bread – For a dairy-free option, replace the butter with a plant-based butter.